 Both adults and children can be affected by mitochondrial diseases.
 There is no cure for mitochondrial disorders, but diet and medications can help improve outcomes and quality of life.

 Mayo Clinic offers a wide range of clinical treatments and services for patients with mitochondrial dysfunction and diseases.
 Both patients and medical professionals can request appointments and referrals to Mayo Clinic.

 Patients can be referred for evaluation and coordination of multidisciplinary services from providers in the Mitochondrial Disease Clinic within the Department of Clinical Genomics, based at Mayo Clinic in Rochester, Minnesota.

 Mayo Clinic works with hundreds of insurance companies and is an in-network provider for millions of people.
 In most cases, Mayo Clinic doesn't require a physician referral.
-Some insurers, though, require referrals or may have additional requirements for certain medical care.
-All appointments at Mayo Clinic are prioritized based on medical need.
+Some insurers require referrals or may have additional requirements for certain medical care.
+All appointments are prioritized based on medical need.

 Find appointment contact information for the Mayo Clinic location near you, including toll-free telephone numbers and hours of operation, along with online request forms for both U.S. patients and international patients.

 For medical professionals